cjgamble21/Sorting-Analysis/README.md

 ```
 "StringResultData.txt"
 ```
-Now run the project and the application will output a csv file of the performance data for the sorting algorithms relative to each file size/configuration.
+Now run the project and the application will output a file including the performance data for the sorting algorithms relative to each file size/configuration.

 ### Sample input
 Every input file is a specific configuration and size, as specified by the name of the file.